privapprox/privapprox.github.io/pages/micro-benchmarks.md

  <img class="t20" width="100%" src="{{ site.urlimg }}micro-benchmark2.png" alt="micro-benchmarks">
 </div>

+***Figure 2: (a) Accuracy loss for the native and inverse query results with different fractions of truthful "Yes" answers. (b) Throughput of proxies with different bit-vector sizes for the query answer. (c) Average number of sampled data items after stratified sampling with different sampling fractions.***

 ### Effect of answer's bit-vector sizes

 We also measured the throughput at proxies with various sizes for the bit-vector of client answers _(<a href="https://privapprox.github.io/design/#submitting-queries">$A[n]$ </a>)_.
 We conducted this experiment with a $3$-node cluster. _Figure 2 (b)_ shows that the throughput, as expected, is inversely proportional to the answer's bit-vector sizes.